 What are the top 5 design ideas about bar countertops?
 Today we’ll discuss the most popular countertops in bar design, including purchasing tips, pricing and installation methods.

-We live in an age where we have an abundance of choices for countertop materials; we can thank the custom home industry for this.
-It’s great to have many choices, but the downside to this is information overload for the consumer – making the correct choice is more complicated than ever.
-Although this is not a complete list, this one constitutes the majority of the possibilities for countertop considerations of our clientele:
+We live in an age where we have an abundance of choices for countertop materials.
+We can thank the custom home industry for this.
+It’s great to have many choices, but the downside to this is information overload for the consumer.
+Making the correct choice is more complicated than ever.
+This is not a complete list.
+However, this list constitutes the majority of countertop considerations of our clientele:

-There are, indeed, many choices to consider when purchasing countertops for nightclubs and bars.
-Today I’m going to discuss the design information, including features and costs you need to consider when purchasing countertops for your nightclub or bar:
+There are, indeed, many choices to consider when purchasing countertops for hotels, restaurants and bars.
+I’m going to discuss the design features and costs you need to consider.

-WHAT ARE THE MOST POPULAR COUNTERTOPS FOR NIGHTCLUB AND BAR DESIGN?
+WHAT ARE THE MOST POPULAR COUNTERTOPS FOR BAR AND RESTAURANT DESIGN?